Imrana Jalal

-Imrana Jalal, also known as Patricia Jalal is a Fijian lawyer and activist of Indian descent, born on June 3, 1960 in Suva, Fiji to Sayed Abdul Jalal and Rosemary Jalal.
-She served as a Human Rights Commissioner on the Fiji Human Rights Commission, and human rights advisor to the Pacific Regional Rights Resource Team and the United Nations United Nations Development Program and as a member of the Geneva-based International Commission of Jurists, to which she was elected in May 2006.
+Imrana Jalal, also known as Patricia Jalal, is a Fijian lawyer and activist of Indian descent.

+Jalal served as a Human Rights Commissioner on the Fiji Human Rights Commission, and human rights advisor to the Pacific Regional Rights Resource Team and the United Nations United Nations Development Program and as a member of the Geneva-based International Commission of Jurists, to which she was elected in May 2006.
 She is a founding member of the Fiji Women's Rights Movement.
-She continues to sit on its Board as a non-residential Permanent Founding Member.
+She continues to sit on its board as a non-residential Permanent Founding Member.
 She is associated with the international networks Women Living Under Muslim Law (Pakistan), and the Asia Pacific Forum for Women, Law and Development (Thailand).
 Jalal worked at the Asian Development Bank in Manila, Philippines for 7 years, as a Principal Social Development Specialist (Gender & Development).
 Jalal was appointed to the Inspection Panel of the World Bank in January 2018 for a term of 5 years.
 She was made Chair of the Inspection Panel in December 2018 and will hold that position until June 2021, making her a Vice-President of the World Bank.
-Jalal is currently working full-time and is based in Washington, DC, USA at the World Bank HQ.
+Jalal is currently working full-time and is based in Washington, D.C., US, at the World Bank HQ.
 The Inspection Panel is the World Bank's international accountability mechanism, receiving complaints against the Bank's projects and investments in the developing world.

 In January 2023 she was awarded the Ruth Bader Ginsburg Medal of Honour by the World Jurists Association for her work on strengthening the rule of law.